Teaching Your Children About Credit

 March is Credit Education Month, and many parents and caregivers are looking for ways to explain this topic to their children.
-For many individuals, money is a topic that was not discussed in their home growing up.
-There can be a wide range of emotions and personal experiences with money that cause adults to avoid this topic all together.
+For many individuals, money is a topic that was not discussed in their homes growing up.
+There can be a wide range of emotions and personal experiences with money that cause adults to avoid this topic altogether.
 My mission as a financial coach is to empower my clients to succeed financially.
 Understanding what creates a credit score and where credit comes from is part of the financial education I offer.

 Debit vs. Credit

 Most of our children, ages 18 and under, have watched as we make purchases with either debit and credit cards.
 Since these cards look almost identical explaining the difference between the two forms of payment is important.

 Debit cards are connected to money in a bank account, typically a checking account.
 When people use a credit card the money has been loaned to the card holder, and if that money is not repaid in full by a set date the lender can charge an interest rate.

 In 2021, almost any place of business that accepts a credit card will also accept a debit card for payment.
 As COVID-19 safety precautions increase, more businesses are only accepting card payments.
 Studies from shown that American families have an average $14,564 of credit card debt.

 In 1989, the credit reporting company Fair Isaac Corporation created the general purpose FICO score.
 This score is calculated by looking at a borrower’s relationship with debt.

 There are five categories that are reviewed to determine the score: